 2. Viewing Time

-This metric sports a direct correlation with how well your drone videos will rank, and is a key YouTube ranking factor in 2017.
+This YouTube SEO ranking metric sports a direct correlation with how well your videos will rank, and is a key YouTube ranking factor.

-In order to keep eyes glued to your videos, we suggest that you take your time editing your videos to ensure they have a high production value and select one of the top rated drones on the market to ensure a quality HD viewing experience.
+In order to keep eyes glued to your videos, we suggest that you take your time editing your videos to ensure they have a high production value.

 Do a little keyword research to find out what’s trending, and include popular subject matter in your videos (and video titles, descriptions, and tags).